Pêcheresse

-Pêcheresse (/fr/) is a lambic fruit Belgian beer produced by the Lindemans Brewery since 1987.
+Pêcheresse (/fr/) is a peach flavored lambic fruit Belgian beer produced by the Lindemans Brewery since 1987.

-The name is the combination of the French for peach (pêche) and the feminine French word for sinner (pécheresse).
+The name is a play on words between the French for peach (pêche) and the feminine French word for sinner or temptress (pécheresse).
 On the label of the bottle is a drawing of a young woman, drawn in Art Nouveau style, lying seductively on the sand, representing the sinner mentioned in the name of the beer.
+The flavor was called peche in the United States until 2025, when they changed it to pecheresse.
+This name had been used for decades in Europe.

 As the name indicates, the beer is flavored with peach juice and the label says that each bottle contains 20% of peach concentrate.